 Manufacturers can reduce their environmental impact by choosing sustainable adhesives that contribute to a healthier planet.
 Many adhesives are made from non-renewable resources and have a significant environmental impact.
 Specifically, as alluded to above, adhesives that emit VOCs contribute to air pollution and can adversely affect human health.
 Additionally, using renewable resources, such as plant-based materials, can help reduce the reliance on scarce resources like crude oil.

-Ensuring Biodegradability and Recyclability
+Ensuring Biodegradability, Compostability, and Recyclability

 Meeting Regulatory Requirements